Ceceilia M. Markham, DMD Orthodontist is now Warrington Orthodontics.

 Retention Phase

 Once your teeth are aligned, you will enter the retention phase, which is a crucial part of the orthodontic process.
 Retainers are used to maintain the position of your teeth after the braces are removed.
-The retention phase usually lasts several months to a few years, depending on the patient’s age, the complexity of their case, and the patient’s adherence to wearing their retainer as prescribed.

 While there are factors beyond your control, there are several things you can do to help ensure that your orthodontic treatment proceeds efficiently:

-2. Maintain Excellent Oral Hygiene: Keeping your teeth and braces clean helps prevent complications like tooth decay or gum disease, which can delay treatment.
+2. Maintain excellent oral hygiene: Keeping your teeth and braces clean helps prevent complications like tooth decay or gum disease, which can delay treatment.

-Conclusion: Achieving a Beautiful Smile Takes Time
+Achieving a Beautiful Smile Takes Time

 Visit Our Office